rnbeaumont/git-workshop/README.md

 If you don't have git installed yet, you can install it from downloads on the git homepage or you can install [Github's git GUI](https://help.github.com/articles/set-up-git/).

+Git should already be pre-installed on the PCs in the computer lab room.

 Setup
 -----

-For setup something you can do to start is setup your identity.
-This identifies you to other people who download the project.
+After Git is installed and ready to use, To setup your instance of Git, something you can do to start is setup your identity.
+This identifies you to other people who download Git projects that you’ve worked on.
+To set your name and email, type this in the command line:.

     $ git config --global user.name "Your Name"
     $ git config --global user.email your.email@example.com